 This post is probably going to work some people into a lather.
-It’s going to ruffle a few feathers.
-There a few topics in travel these days that are more controversial or touch more hot buttons than overtourism.
+There are few topics in travel these days that are more controversial or touch more hot buttons than overtourism.
 There’s a lot of friction generated at the point where hordes of visitors meet entrenched, fed-up locals.
 It’s built into the model.

-The factors behind the sudden push of visitors to some of the world’s most beautiful places are poorly understood, but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); growing popularity of cruises (which drop thousands of visitors on sea- and river-side towns each day in season); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram and other social media (which create a kind of herd-driven, bucket-list demand for travel).
+The factors behind the sudden push of visitors to some of the world’s most beautiful places are poorly understood but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); the growing popularity of cruises (which drop thousands of visitors on sea- and river-side towns each day); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram (which creates a herd-driven, bucket-list demand for travel).
 There are, no doubt, lots of other factors I’m overlooking here.

 I can’t see any of these factors abating any time soon.
-If anything, the trends are only going to assert themselves more aggressively going forward.
+If anything, the trends are only going to get worse going forward.
 Consider, for a moment, just one factor: the rapid growth of disposable incomes in Asia, particularly China.
 Hundreds of thousands, if not millions, of new potential travelers are tossed into the mix each year.

 Overtourism is a little like global warming.
 We’re beyond the waiting stage.
 It’s already here and getting worse.
 The question is how best to cope.

-This rapid, inexorable influx of visitors is almost always accompanied by an equally strong reaction on the part of local residents: “Why are THEY coming here?”
+The rapid influx of visitors to a town or destination is almost always accompanied by an equally strong reaction on the part of local residents: “Why are THEY coming here?”
 “Why are THEY taking over our square, our café, our pub?”
 “Why don’t THEY stay home?”
-The “they,” of course, are tourists.
+The "THEY" are tourists, of course.

 I’ve been on both sides of the divide and it’s not pleasant.
 Living in a city like Prague, it can be exasperating at times to avoid the masses milling around Old Town Square or blocking Charles Bridge.
 Last fall, though, while serving as a tour guide for a National Geographic Danube cruise, I felt it keenly from the other side too.
-As I led groups of 20 or so people through picturesque towns like Regensburg, Germany, or Salzburg, Austria, I could sense the heat coming off the hard stares of cruise-weary, local residents.
+As I led groups of 20 or so people through picturesque towns like Regensburg and Salzburg, I could sense the heat coming off the hard stares of cruise-weary, local residents.
 Their eyes seemed to say simply: “go home.”

-Some of those Regensburgers and Salzburgers will, no doubt, plan a getaway weekend in Prague someday, and will find themselves on the wrong side of a jaded Czech waiter, who’ll likely roll his or her eyes at the first tentative sound of an “Ein bier, bitte!”
-You see, it’s a vicious cycle.
+Some of those angry Regensburgers and Salzburgers will, no doubt, plan a getaway weekend in Prague someday, and will find themselves on the wrong side of a jaded Czech waiter, who’ll likely roll his or her eyes at the first tentative sound of an “Ein bier, bitte!”
+It’s a vicious cycle.

-If there’s any way out of this overtourism morass, surely it must begin with the realization that we are all "over-tourists" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule.
-I'd summarize it like this: “Treat every clueless visitor to your country with the same amount of kindness you’d expect if you ever needed help in their country.”
-For visitors, it’s even easier: “Behave like you would back home.”
+If there’s any way out of this overtourism morass, it must begin with the realization that we are all "over-tourists" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule: “Treat every visitor to your country with the same amount of kindness you’d expect if you ever needed help in their country.”
+For visitors, the rule is even simpler: “Behave like you would back home.”

-I instinctively dislike the idea of “banning” anything (excluding, of course, things like crimes or harming defenseless animals, etc).
-I’m not sure if it was Mark Twain who came up with this (probably apocryphal) quote: “There’s no greater pleasure than banning another man’s vice.”
-Banning certainly hits all of the pleasure buttons, but usually fails in the end.
+I instinctively dislike the idea of “banning” anything (excluding obvious things like harming defenseless animals, etc).
+I’m not sure if it was Mark Twain who came up with this quote: “There’s no greater pleasure than banning another man’s vice.”
+Banning certainly hits all of the pleasure buttons, but it usually fails in the end.

-In trying to ameliorate the excesses of overtourism, local authorities around the world have come up all kinds of well-meaning, but doomed-to-fail prohibitions that only make the original problem worse and create new problems in the process.
+In trying to lessen the excesses of overtourism, local authorities around the world have come up all kinds of well-meaning but doomed-to-fail prohibitions that only risk making the original problem worse and creating new problems in the process.
 Overtourism – in my opinion -- won’t be solved through banning.

-An example of how a tourist “ban” in Prague can go awry came about a year ago when the city authorities here tried to clamp down on the rapid growth of Segway and e-bike tours targeted at visitors.
+I saw firsthand how a tourist “ban” can go awry about a year ago in Prague when city authorities tried to clamp down on the rapid growth of Segway and e-bike tours.
 Overnight, it seemed, the city’s streets and sidewalks had become choked with hundreds of irritating, Segway-wielding tourists.
 The Segways were offensive on many levels: they posed an obvious danger to pedestrians and lent the city even more of an artificial “Disneyland” feel than it already had.

 The ban was so poorly rolled out, though, that other, more legitimate modes of personal transport, like bicycles, somehow got caught up in the prohibition.
-Not long after, Prague City Hall moved to close off sizable parts of the historic center (including, ironically, some specially marked cycling trails) to bicyclists.
-As I type this, in February 2019, the legal machinations continue, but the ban has mostly been a failure.
+Not long after the ban, Prague City Hall moved to close off sizable parts of the historic center (including, ironically, some specially marked cycling trails) to cyclists.
+As I type this, in 2019, the legal machinations continue, but the ban has mostly been a failure.
 The Segway-tour operators have found ways to subvert the limitations (there’s a big Segway outfit located directly across the street from my office), while a legal cloud still hangs over commuter cycling in the center of Prague.

 I don’t have easy answers for Airbnbs, Segway tours or other excesses that might arise from overtourism.
 I’ve found, though, that the best method for controlling any type of “undesirable” behavior is usually first to observe what people like to do and then allow them to continue doing it – but only in more constructive ways.

-This is a more-conceptual, less-obvious point, but still an important one in describing overtourism and its side effects.
-What I mean is that the market, the image, the reputation for any place or destination is often controlled more by the people who visit than by the destination itself.
-This can be a very bitter pill for residents to swallow.
+This is a more-conceptual, less-obvious point but still an important one in describing overtourism and its side effects.
+What I mean by demand is that the market, the image, the reputation for any place or destination is often controlled more by the people who visit than by the destination itself.
+This can be a bitter pill for residents to swallow.

-And more or less the same goes for a city’s or country’s histories and heroes.
-Jan Hus, Franz Kafka, Václav Havel?
-The truth is that not every visitor (with plenty of exceptions, of course) actually cares about the lives of these historic Prague characters or has the capacity to absorb much about them in the course of a short visit.
-In the modern tourist economy, the role of historic figures is mainly iconic – images around which to build some entertaining legends and sell boatloads of T-shirts.
+And more or less the same goes for a city’s or country’s legends and heroes.
+For local Prague residents, names like Jan Hus, Franz Kafka and Václav Havel are important for telling the story of the city.
+The hard truth, though, is that not every visitor cares about the lives of these historic Prague characters or has the capacity to absorb much about them in the course of a short visit.
+Most people just want to learn a few facts and hear some good yarns.

-I still remember pretty clearly a conversation I had a few years ago with a Czech tour-group leader, a relatively serious woman who was well-versed in local history and determined to give visitors accurate information – and not “that bullshit” that everyone else tells.
-She was angry because she’d been leading a tour on Prague's Old Town Square and relating some factual stories when she overheard another tour leader (“some Irish guy”) standing not too far away and spinning some made-up yarns and Prague ghost stories.
-And, of course, the crowd was eating it up.
+I still remember pretty clearly a conversation I had a few years ago with a Czech tour-group leader, a relatively serious woman who was well-versed in local history and determined to give visitors accurate information – and not “those bullshit stories,” she said, that everyone else tells.
+She was angry because she had been leading a tour on Prague's Old Town Square and relating some factual stories when she overheard another tour leader standing not far away and spinning some made-up tales and silly Prague ghost stories.
+Of course, the crowd was eating it up.

-I could sympathize with her anger – and for the frustrations that people feel in every city and country (not just Prague) where visitors come to dominate and define a place for the rest of the world.
-My advice to her was to try to just let it go.
-In the modern tourist economy, it’s the visitors – and not the residents – who drive the narrative.
+I could sympathize with her anger – and for the frustrations that people feel in every city and country (not just Prague) where visitors come to dominate and define a place.
+My advice to her, though, was to let it go.
+Of course, she should continue to try to relate factual information, but to realize too that it's an uphill climb.
+In the end, it’s the visitors – and not the residents – who drive the narrative.
+And that's okay.

-And that’s a good place to end this first stab at understanding the realities of modern tourism (and overtourism).
+This is a good place to end this first stab at understanding the realities of modern tourism and overtourism.
 If I had to sum it up in a few words, I’d say “resistance is futile."
 But that’s just a starting point – and not necessarily an epitaph.